We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Product Specs

-• Type: Water-based
+- Type: Water-based

-• Weather resistance: UV and moisture resistant
+- Weather resistance: Water and UV resistant

-• Coats required: 1 to 2
+- Coats required: 2

 According to the manufacturer, the addition of tiny zinc particles in Defy Composite Deck Sealer gives it superior protection from harmful UV rays.
 This formula is suitable for wood and composite decks to keep them from fading or graying.
 This premium-grade deck sealer contains quality resins that protect decks while adding a soft transparent sheen.

-We brushed Defy on a wood decking board, and it went on smoothly and evenly (a paint sprayer can be used instead, if desired).
+We brushed Defy on a wood decking board, and it went on smoothly and evenly (a pump sprayer can be used instead, if desired).
 The result was a transparent layer that penetrated the surface without altering the appearance of the wood grain.
 There was a slight paint-type smell but nothing too disagreeable.
 We applied a second coat after 2 hours, per the instructions, and then let the sealer cure for 24 hours before further testing.

 As with the other sealers tested, water beaded up on the surface of the board treated with Defy.
 The sealer offered some protection against scratches from sand but not as much as some of the other tested products.
 Defy might be better suited to a deck that doesn’t get a lot of foot traffic from kids and pets.